JunyeP/Large-Data-project1/README.md

 ## Code Modification for Sequential Nonce Generation

+The sequential approach is generally more efficient.

+Using a sequential approach guarantees that every number from 1 to n is tried exactly once.
+This avoids the possibility of duplicate values that might occur with a random approach.

-A single line in `src/main/scala/project_1/main.scala` was modified:
+A single line in was modified:

 ```scala
 val nonce = sc.range(1, trials + 1).map(_.toInt)